TRADITIONAL MOUNTAINEERING

 Read more:

 The Mountaineers was organized as a Club in Seattle in 1906 to meet the needs of men and women in the Pacific Northwest who hiked and climbed in the North Cascades.
-Their standard text for these activities is Mountaineering: The Freedom of the Hills, now in its 7th edition.
-The Mountaineers became active in introducing people to the Wilderness and they began offering their annual Climbing Courses in the 1930s.
-It was soon determined that each participant in their activities must have certain essential equipment.
+Their standard text for these activities is "Mountaineering: The Freedom of the Hills", now in its 8th edition.
+The Mountaineers club became active in introducing people to the Wilderness and they began offering their annual Climbing Courses in the 1930s.
+It was soon determined that each participant in their activities must carry certain essential equipment.
 This equipment became known as The Ten Essentials.
-It is now known as The TEN ESSENTIAL SYSTEMS.
+It is now known as THE TEN ESSENTIAL SYSTEMS.

-As a teaching aid in Mountaineering: The Freedom of the Hills original “Ten Essentials” were listed as follows:
+As a teaching aid in Mountaineering: The Freedom of the Hills, the original traditional Ten Essentials were listed as follows:

 1. Navigation

-Added to the obligatory $7.00 topo map of the area and the $30.00 Suunto M3 base plate compass must be the ability to use them.
-This requires training, study, and practice.
+Added to the obligatory topo map of the area imprinted with the UTM Coordinant grid (a USGS quad, 1-24,000 $7.00) and the clear base plate declination adjusted compass (such as the Suunto M3D at REI) must be the ability to use them together.
+This requires simple training, study, and practice.
 Navigating with a map alone is also a necessary skill.
-Attach a really loud whistle to your compass lanyard.
-Almost everyone will add an accurate $100.00 Garmin eTrex H GPS receiver.
-Learn to use map, compass and GPS together.
+Attach a whistle to your compass lanyard.
+Almost everyone will add an accurate current $100.00 GPS receiver such as the Garmin Venture HC.
+Learn to "use map, compass and GPS together".
+A "smart phone" simply does not replace your map, compass and GPS!
+If you do not have a topo map and compass you could be charged up to $500 per person rescued, under Oregon Rescue Statutes.

 2. Sun Protection